vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/DEFENSE-GUIDE.md

 │  │   ESX Mgmt   │  │   vCenter    │  │    Logs      │  │   Networks    │    │
 │  └──────────────┘  └──────────────┘  └──────────────┘  └───────────────┘    │
 │                                                                             │
-│              If attackers get in here, they control EVERYTHING              │ └─────────────────────────────────────────────────────────────────────────────┘
+│            If attackers get in here, they can control everything            │ └─────────────────────────────────────────────────────────────────────────────┘
                                       │
                     ┌─────────────────┼─────────────────┐